-- An advanced Google search of the news category was carried out for the period 1st January - 68 2017 to the 1st January 2022.
-Google was chosen as it has the most comprehensive results in - 69 comparison to other search engines (i.e. Bing) and tools that assisted with advanced search. - 70 The search involved two stages: first, a search for all news articles in the period containing - 71 keywords flood, heat wave, wildfire, storm and drought, was conducted, and second, this - search criterion was repeated with the keywords climate change(cf. Brimicombe et al., - 73 2021).
-Each term was assessed to consider whether it captured the most articles, for example - 74 using heat wave not heatwave and climate change not climate crisis or global warming.
-Each - 75 hazard was evaluated separately and their results compared, with duplicated results not - 76 included.
-Articles that mention more than one weather hazard are counted twice. - 77 To counter any overestimates that occur where articles are not discussing a weather hazard - but are using the term to describe something else, the approach taken is to look at the first - 79 100 articles headlines and remove articles not discussing a weather hazard, to give a better - 80 estimate of the true number of news articles.
-Examples included articles discussing 'Goal - droughts', 'NFL Storm' and 'Glass Animals single heat wave'.
-Then, this proportion of articles - was removed from the overall total, giving a new overall count of articles.
-For example, for - 83 Storms in 2017, the initial search returned 6.31 million articles, but 21 out of the first 100 - were not about the weather hazard so 4.98 million articles were counted for Storms. - 85 Limitations of this method do remain it can still capture articles not explicitly about the - 86 weather hazard, however, this is limited by the proportional approach taken.
-In addition, it is - 87 only likely to capture the English news media and will give a slightly different number of articles between users.
+An advanced Google search of the news category was carried out for the period 1st January 2017 to the 1st January 2022.
+The search involved two stages: first, a search for all news articles in the period containing keywords - flood, heat wave, wildfire, storm and drought, was conducted, and second, this search criterion was repeated with the keywords - climate change(cf. Brimicombe et al., 2021).
+Each hazard was evaluated separately and their results compared, with duplicated results not included.
+Articles that mention more than one weather hazard are counted twice.

+To counter any overestimates that occur where articles are not discussing a weather hazard but are using the term to describe something else, the approach taken is to look at the first 100 articles headlines and remove articles not discussing a weather hazard, to give a better estimate of the true number of news articles.
+Examples included articles discussing 'Goal droughts', 'NFL Storm' and 'Glass Animals single Heatwave'.
+Then, this proportion of articles was removed from the overall total, giving a new overall count of articles.
+For example, for Storms in 2017, the initial search returned 6.31 million articles, but 21 out of the first 100 were not about the weather hazard so 4.98 million articles were counted for Storms.

+Limitations of this method do remain it can still capture articles not explicitly about the weather hazard, however, this is limited by the proportional approach taken.
+In addition, it is only likely to capture the English news media and will give a slightly different number of articles between users.
 As such it is recommended that further in-depth research should be carried out looking at news media sentiment.